 Jefferson College is proud to be a CompTIA Authorized Academy and Microsoft Imagine Academy.
+Click here for course and degree/certificate information.

-& Criminal Justice Cyber Security Option
+Criminal Justice Cyber Security Option

 The Computer Information Systems: Criminal Justice Cyber Security Option combines information technology fundamentals and information systems security with an in-depth look at the criminal justice system.
 This unique combination of skills prepares students to protect computer systems, networks, and data from modern threats while maintaining ethical and legal standards.
 Technical coursework aligns directly with CompTIA A+, Network+, and Security+ exam objectives.
-Certification fees are included in their respective courses.